 also downtown Kyoto are within your walking distance.

-English speaking staffs will give you an explanation of how to enjoy it in English.
+English speaking staff will give you an explanation of how to enjoy it in English.

-Also, we will give you a small tour of inside the Yoshi-Ima-a water basin, a small court yard called “Tsubo-Niwa”, Buddhist alter room and Shinbashi street.
+Also, we will give you a small tour of our facility, Yoshi-Ima.
+It includes a water basin, a small court yard called “Tsubo-Niwa”, Buddhist alter room and Shinbashi street.